NCAS-CMS/cf-python/docs/beta/_sources/tutorial.rst.txt

 The `~Field.cumsum` method of the field construct calculates the cumulative sum of elements along a given axis.
-The cell bounds of the axis are updated to describe the ranges over which the sums apply, and a new "sum" cell method construct is added to the resulting field construct.
+The cell bounds of the axis are updated to describe the ranges over which the sums apply, and a new ``sum`` cell method construct is added to the resulting field construct.